leeftk/zuniswap/README.md

 ## Zuniswap
 This repo is a implementation of an AMM based on the Uniswap core contracts.
+The contracts implement a single pool and router contract that accepts ETH and another ERC20.
+It demonstates knowledge of the constant prodcut formula as well as AMM accounting and the complex logic behind it.

 ## Quick start